Freeness and equivariant stable homotopy: Free R -homology

 \begin{example} If \(G=\{e\}\), then a basis for the homology of \(E\) with coefficients in \(\mR=R\) (an ordinary commutative ring) is the same as a basis for the graded \(R\)-module \(H_{\ast}(E;R)\). \end{example}

-\begin{example} Kronholm showed that if \(X\) is a \(Rep(C_2)\)-complex (meaning a \(C_2\)-complex formed by attaching disks in representations along their boundaries), then \(X\) has free \(H\m{\F}_2\)-homology \cite{Kronholm} (and with no summands induced up from the trivial group). \end{example}
+\begin{example} Kronholm and Hogle--May showed that if \(X\) is a finite \(Rep(C_2)\)-complex (meaning a \(C_2\)-complex formed by attaching disks in representations along their boundaries), then \(X\) has free \(H\m{\F}_2\)-homology (with no summands induced up from the trivial group) \cite{Kronholm}, \cite{HogleMay}. \end{example}

 \begin{example} C.~May's decomposition theorem for the [co]homology of a finite \(C_{2}\)-CW complex says that for any finite \(C_{2}\)-complex \(X\), we have a splitting